Pearl River County resident dies in two vehicle collision - Picayune Item

 When traffic came to a stop, an F-150 pick-up truck rear-ended a semi truck, said Robertson.
 The pick-up truck driver, a Pearl River County resident, was pronounced at the scene of the accident.
 The semi-truck driver was uninjured and there were no passengers in either vehicle.

 The accident is under investigation by MHP.
-Identification of the deceased is pending notification of next of kin.

 Local celebrates 104th birthday

-Note: Update: The crash victim has been identified as 39-year-old William McCardle of Poplarville, Miss.